JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

 # Using the RAG Extractor Agent

 This tutorial will guide you through using NERxiv's RAG (Retrieval-Augmented Generation) extractor agent to extract structured metadata from scientific papers.
-The RAG agent combines text chunking, semantic retrieval, and LLM-based generation to intelligently extract information from arXiv papers.
+The RAG agent combines text chunking, semantic retrieval, and LLM-based generation to intelligently extract information in JSON format from arXiv papers.

 The RAG extractor agent is a three-stage pipeline that: